- Summer Camp

 Gloria Alvarez is a novelist and freelance writer.
 Her third book, Desert Kiss, won a Latino Literary Hall of Fame award.
 She has lived in Mexico, Spain, and Indonesia and has worked with WITS for 10 years.
 A member of Novelists Inc. and the Authors Guild, Gloria holds a B.S. in Spanish from Georgetown University and an M.A. in linguistics from the Ohio State University.
 In her spare time, she enjoys pottery, knitting, and scuba diving.
 She lives in Houston with her husband and two teenage daughters.

 D’Lynn Barham is an MFA candidate in fiction at the University of Houston and a fiction editor at Gulf Coast.
 A native of Louisiana, she lives in Houston with her three kids.
 She brings with her a practical pedagogy that comes from raising children and various posts as a pre-school educator.
 She has a passionate love of reading that ranges from the Homeric classics to contemporary fiction.
 When she is not tending to her family and graduate studies, D’Lynn likes to sew without patterns, experiment with new bread recipes, and revisit her favorite classic films starring Katharine Hepburn.
-She has been with WITS for two years.
+D’Lynn joined WITS in 2010.

-Dr. Nancy Barnhart joined WITS in 2008 and recently earned her Ed.D. in Curriculum and Instruction from the University of Houston and currently teaches at UH as an adjunct instructor.
+Nancy Barnhart recently earned her Ed.D in Curriculum and Instruction from the University of Houston and currently teaches at UH as an adjunct instructor.
 She had the great fortune of blending WITS with her academic studies, as her doctoral research focused on the effectiveness of the WITS organization through the writers’ perspective.
 Before becoming a WITS writer, she attended the Greater Houston Area Writing Project and taught at Kids’ U Summer Writing Camp, UH-Clear Lake, where she taught writing through filmmaking.
 She has published journal articles in Teachers and Writers, The Ohio Journal of the English Language Arts, The English Record, and RDH National Magazine.
-In addition to teaching with WITS, she is currently an Adjunct Professor at UH.
+Nancy joined WITS in 2008.

-Layla Benitez-James was born and raised in Austin, Texas.
+Layla Bentiez-James was born and raised in Austin, Texas.
 She realized early on that she absolutely loved the Texas landscape and decided to stick around, studying English, Spanish, and creative writing at Trinity University in San Antonio.
 She was lucky enough to continue her Texas tour in Houston where she is currently an MFA student in the University of Houston’s creative writing program.
 Layla enjoys getting outside the loop to ride her horse, Tonka, and reading and writing poetry and short fiction.
 She is currently obsessed with translation and art and would love to learn how to paint.
 She joined WITS in 2012.

 Nancy Bonsembiante received a Spanish literature degree from the Ministry of Education in Argentina.
 She has taught Spanish literature at various middle and high schools and is a private Spanish tutor for adults.
 She won an Award for Excellence at Houston Community College after completing the ESL program.
 She has been working for WITS for ten years and has written different poems to use in her classes as well as for personal achievement.
 She was one of the contributors of Illuminations Book: Expressions of the Personal Spiritual Experience.
 She is currently a graduate student at the University of Houston, where she is pursuing an MA in Hispanic literature.
 Her non-writing interests include dancing, reading, and spending time with her two kids and husband.

 Lesa Boutin is a children’s author who discovered a love for every aspect of a book’s life, from concept to completion.
 With a background in education, Lesa started her own publishing company, Boot in the Door Publications, in 2006, followed by the release of her young adult novels, Amanda Noble, Zookeeper Extraordinaire in 2007, and Amanda Noble, Special Agent in 2008.
 Lesa enjoys sharing her imagination and passion for storytelling with her students.
 This is her fifth year with Writers in the Schools.